Michelle Obama gave Queen Elizabeth II a brooch in 2011. Former President Barack Obama shared what she did with it after

 Mr. Obama said the first time he met the queen while visiting London, it surprised him that she reminded him very much of his grandmother, Madelyn Dunham, who helped raise him.
 She reminded him "not just in appearance, but also in manner," he said, adding that she was very gracious, but also no-nonsense.

-"[She had a] dry sense of humor and she could not have been more kind or thoughtful to me and Michelle," he said.
+"[She had a] wry sense of humor and she could not have been more kind or thoughtful to me and Michelle," he said.

-He remembered a time when he and Michelle went back to England with their daughters, Malia and Sasha, and Queen Elizabeth II invited his wife and daughters to tea.
+He remembered a time when Michelle went back to England with their daughters, Malia and Sasha, and Queen Elizabeth II invited his wife and daughters to tea.

 "She then offered the girls to drive in her golden carriage around the grounds of Buckingham Palace," the former president remembered.
 "It was the sort of generosity and consideration that left a mark in my daughters' lives that is still there."